 - Building national partnerships with organizations such as Sponsors for Educational Opportunity (SEO), United Negro College Fund (UNCF), The National Council of La Raza, National Black and Hispanic MBA Associations, and National Urban League, among others.

-- Focusing efforts on strengthening relationships with communities of color through initiatives such as the Native Achievement Initiative and Adelante! (a Latino staff-led group that dedicates itself to increasing Latino recruitment and retention).
+- Focusing efforts on strengthening relationships with communities of color through initiatives such as the Asian American & Pacific Islander Initiative, Native Alliance Initiative and Adelante! (a Latino staff-led group that dedicates itself to increasing Latino recruitment and retention).

 - Designing and hosting shared-identity Summits for corps members of color: an intensive leadership and professional development program with a focus on community building.